roopamgarg/media-analyzer/docs/api-documentation.md

 # Media Analyzer API - Complete Reference

 Comprehensive reference guide for all Media Analyzer API endpoints with detailed explanations, examples, and use cases.
+Supports analysis of Instagram Reels, YouTube Shorts, and direct video URLs.

 ## Table of Contents